 According to findings in the McIlvaine Report, the total capital cost of RO desalination plants is currently just under $1 billion per year.
 This does not include RO pretreatment costs.
 Using an average of $4 per gallon per day (based on total plant cost of previous jobs), the total capital cost of RO desalination plants including both the RO system, piping and other system costs is currently $868 annually.
 The total cost of owning and operating a plant (based on a $4 per 1,000 gallons of purified water) is $3.2 billion per year.
 If you consider future plants will be built at an average rate of $3.30 per 1,000 gallons, the implication is that the rate of dollar increase could be affected in a negative fashion.
 However this rate will be offset by the greater number of plants being built than closed, providing a continuing rise in installed capacity.

-By illustrating these advances in membrane technology, one can project that the new millennium will bring remarkable growth to the desalination industry.
+By illustrating these advances in membrane technology, one can project that the new millennium will bring remarkable growth to the desalination industry as we look to treat more water.
 Four trends are occurring throughout the world that predict increased applications for water desalination in the 21st century.
 The first is deterioration of water supplies from increased use and disposal of chemicals.
 Second is the development of increasingly sensitive instruments capable of detecting water contaminants in the parts per billion and even parts per trillion range.
 Third is the growing sophistication of the general public's knowledge of water quality, demand for contaminant-free water and the regulating authority response in mandating high standards.
 Fourth is the development of new or refined high-technology products and biotechnology products that require ultrapure water as part of their manufacturing process.
 Water treatment techniques will require even greater sophistication in years ahead.

 Quantity and Quality Depletion